-- 4) In Options, select a color from the available color palettes for the Foreground Color and Background Color.
-The pattern remains the same, but the colors change. - 5) In Pattern Editor, click on individual squares to change the color from Foreground Color to Background Color, or from Background Color to Foreground Color creating a new pattern. - 6) In Preview, check the pattern being created to see if the desired effect is being achieved. - 7) Click on Add to open a Name dialog. - 8) Enter a unique name for the new pattern, then click OK to close the Name dialog.
-The custom pattern is placed at the end of the patterns displayed in Pattern and becomes available for use in other drawings and documents. - 9) If necessary, to revert back to the original pattern, click on Reset and any changes made are removed. - 10) Click OK to close the Area dialog and save the changes.
+- 1) Make sure the object containing a pattern fill is selected in a drawing, then open the Area dialog and click on Area to open the Area page. - 2) Select the required pattern in Pattern to use as a starting point and the selected pattern appears in Preview. - 3) In Options, select a color from the available color palettes for the Foreground Color and Background Color.
+The pattern remains the same, but the colors change. - 4) In Pattern Editor, click on individual squares to change the color from Foreground Color to Background Color, or from Background Color to Foreground Color creating a new pattern. - 5) In Preview, check the pattern being created to see if the desired effect is being achieved. - 6) Click on Add to open a Name dialog. - 7) Enter a unique name for the new pattern, then click OK to close the Name dialog.
+The custom pattern is placed at the end of the patterns displayed in Pattern and becomes available for use in other drawings and documents. - 8) If necessary, click on Reset to remove any changes made. - 9) Click OK to close the Area dialog and save the changes.